 - 22-24 egg roll wrappers

-- 8 ounces cream cheese, about 2 teaspoons per egg roll
+- 8 ounces cream cheese, room temperature, about 2 teaspoons per egg roll

 - cooking oil or cooking spray